twisted/towncrier/README.rst

     :target: https://codecov.io/github/hawkowl/towncrier?branch=master

 ``towncrier`` is a utility to produce useful, summarised news files for your project.
-Rather than reading the Git history as some newer tools to produce it, or having one single file which developers all write to, ``towncrier`` reads "news fragments" which contain information `useful to end users`.
+Rather than reading the Git history or having one single file which developers all write to, ``towncrier`` reads "news fragments" which contain information `useful to end users`.
+This allows you to put developer-focused content in your Git commits, and user-focused content in your changelogs, without ever having to worry about a ``CHANGELOG`` merge conflict again!

+``towncrier`` was originally designed for Python projects, but can be used by projects written in any language, only requiring Python to collate the newsfiles during the release process.
+It is not required to create news fragments.

 Philosophy
 ----------